 Anyone with a green thumb will love The Australian Inland Botanic Gardens.
 It features a rose garden with over 1600 rose varieties.
 There is also a great playground and giant musical instruments made from recycled materials that kid will love.

-Wentworth is a great spot to visit year-round.
+Wentworth is a brilliant spot to visit year-round.
 Although, if you don’t like the heat, avoid visiting in summer.
 Otherwise, put Wentworth on your itinerary next time you plan a road trip west of Sydney.

 Find out all the wonders of Wentworth on their local site.

 Marijs originally from Belgium now calls Australia home her website Rooftop Antics encourages women to travel more and gives you great solo itineraries, travel fashion and travel tips.

 The highlights of my Sydney to Broken Hill drive is a tie between White Cliffs and Mungo National Park.
 While Mungo National Park is all over Instagram, few people have heard of White Cliffs.
 This old-school mining town in NSW is the definition of an underrated destination.
 Yet it is in my opinion much cooler than its more well-known cousin in South Australia, Coober Pedy.